klauspost/doproxy/README.md

 * Provide docker image.

 # license
 This software is released under the MIT Licence.
-See the LICENSE file for more deatails.
+See the LICENSE file for more details.

 (c) 2015 Klaus Post